 Tragedy 7 M Unit Full length

-“Looking for a life in the United States, six Mexicans and a teen from El Salvador wait for someone, even the border patrol, to open their sealed boxcar in the insufferable heat.”
+“Looking for a life in the United States, FIVE Mexicans and a teen from El Salvador wait for someone, even the border patrol, to open their sealed boxcar in the insufferable heat.”

-Set in a Texas, Border patrol officer Roberto is just doing his job and deporting illegal aliens along with his partner Bill.
-Meanwhile, five Mexicans and an El Salvadorian teen are riding in a hermetically sealed boxcar.
+Set in a Texas, Border patrol officer Roberto is just doing his job and deporting undocumented workers along with his partner Bill.
+Meanwhile, five Mexicans and an Salvadorian teen are riding in a sealed boxcar to ready employers.
 They feel they are going to get across safely until the engine develops mechanical problems.
-The boxcar they are hiding in is left in the desert for many hours.
-Manual, a jovial character, refuses to give up.
-He pleads for all to remain calm and conserve their air.
-His pleas are ridiculed by Francisco who has been scarred by misfortune.
-Finally the border officers come, but it is too late for all but one man.
+They are left in the desert and each hour the temperature rises.
+Manual pleads for all to remain calm and conserve their air until rescue.
+The others disagree and try everything they can to escape.
+When border officers reach them, it is too late for all but one man.